-In recent years, unlike other music genres drummers of India have got the rise in the music industry.
+In recent years, unlike other music genres, drummers of India have received a lot of praise in the music industry.
 India has got the drummers who have broken all the norms of drummers being underrated and developed their firm footing individuality around the world with their talent.
 Let's know closely about the most influential, accomplished and renowned drummers of India.

-In his some of his interviews he has said that,
+In some of his interviews, he has said-

 “My life as a drummer started the day I was in my mom’s womb, I played to the sound of my mom’s heartbeat.” — Sivamani

 “Becoming a drummer is more of a choice than chance for me.
 I always wanted to make it to the top.”- Sivamani

 2. Ranjit Barot